oracle-devrel/technology-engineering/data-platform/data-science-and-ml/oracle-data-science-service/README.md

 # Oracle Data Science Service

-This page is covering Oracle Cloud Infrastructure (OCI) Data Science Service.
+This page covers Oracle Cloud Infrastructure (OCI) Data Science Service.

 Oracle Cloud Infrastructure (OCI) Data Science is a fully-managed platform for teams of data scientists to build, train, deploy, and manage machine learning models using Python and open source tools.
 Use a JupyterLab-based environment to experiment and develop models.
 Scale up model training with NVIDIA GPUs and distributed training.
 Take models into production and keep them healthy with MLOps capabilities, such as automated pipelines, model deployments, and model monitoring.